tock/tock/doc/reference/trd101-time.md

 which is greater than its underlying frequency precision.
 It must be able to accurately return every possible value in the range of `Ticks` without further quantization.
-It is therefore not allowed to take a 32kHz clock and present it as an instance of `Time` with a frequency of `Freq16MHz`.
+It is therefore not allowed to take a 32 kHz clock and present it as an instance of `Time` with a frequency of `Freq16MHz`.

 `Frequency` allows a user of `Time` to know the granularity of ticks and so avoid quantization error when two different times map to the same time tick.
-For example, if a user of `Time` needs microsecond precision, then the associated type can be used to statically check that is is not put on top of an implementation with 32kHz precision.
+For example, if a user of `Time` needs microsecond precision, then the associated type can be used to statically check that it is not put on top of an implementation with 32 kHz precision.

 The three `ticks_from` methods are helper functions to convert values in seconds, milliseconds, or microseconds to a number of ticks.
 These three methods all round down the result.
-This means, for example, that if the `Time` instance has a frequency of 32kHz, calling `ticks_from_us(20)` returns 0, because a single tick of a 32kHz clock is 30.5 microseconds.
+This means, for example, that if the `Time` instance has a frequency of 32 kHz, calling `ticks_from_us(20)` returns 0, because a single tick of a 32 kHz clock is 30.5 microseconds.

 [associated_type]: https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#specifying-placeholder-types-in-trait-definitions-with-associated-types